Social and Emotional Development

 Social and Emotional Skills Are Essential

-Having strong social and emotional skills is important to one’s success in life.4 Social and emotional skills are associated with better behavior,5,6 lower levels of emotional stress,5,6 and positive wellbeing.6 Social and emotional skills are also associated with doing better in school6,7 and obtaining a stable full time job.8 Having social and emotional skills can help avoid9 unfavorable situations later in life including being arrested by police, the need for public assistance, and substance misuse.8
+The benefits of strong social and emotional skills are evident for both children and adults.
+Social and emotional skills are associated with improved behavior,4,5 lower levels of emotional stress,4,5 and positive wellbeing.5 Social and emotional skills are also associated with doing better in school 5,6 and obtaining a stable full-time job.7 Having social and emotional skills can help avoid unfavorable situations later in life such as being arrested by police and substance misuse.7

 These positive outcomes from social and emotional development continue into adulthood.
-Developing social and emotional skills in adults can help you be more successful at work, achieve career and personal goals, and receive higher pay.
-These skills can also help you be more creative, have better relationships, better manage stress, and achieve greater self-awareness.6,9,10,11
+Developing social and emotional skills in adults can increase their success at work, help them achieve career and personal goals, and receive higher pay.
+These skills can also help adults be more creative, have healthier relationships, better manage stress, and achieve greater self-awareness.5,8,9,10

-Research shows the economic value of strengthening social and emotional skills.
-In a cost-benefit analysis of six programs designed to grow social and emotional skills, it was found that every $1 invested produced an $11 return.10, This current research shows the importance of strengthening social and emotional skills.
+While the value of growing social and emotional skills to strengthen healthy mental, emotional, and behavioral development is evident, research shows that strengthening social and emotional skills has economic value as well.
+In a cost-benefit analysis of six programs designed to grow social and emotional skills, it was found that every $1 invested produced an $11 return.9

 Ways to Support Social and Emotional Development

 Social and emotional skills are developed through relationships, interactions, and ongoing social situations.
-As a parent, there are many ways that you can support your child’s social and emotional skill development.
-Four strategies include: Build Awareness, Model the Skills, Focus on Decision Making, and Practice.
+As a parent or someone in a parenting role, there are many ways that you can support your child’s social and emotional skill development and ultimately improve their mental, emotional, and behavioral health.
+Some ways include:

-- Ask Your Child to Name the Skill – Next, ask your child to name the skill (e.g., “Your sister just did something different, what did you notice her do?”) or ask your child to notice what they did (e.g., “You used a great skill right now, what did you notice you did?” or “That conversation went really well, why do you think that is?”).
-Having your child connect the behavior with the social and emotional skill will help them to build awareness.
+- Ask Your Child to Name the Skill – Ask your child to name the skill (e.g., “Your sister just did something different, what did you notice her do?”) or ask your child to notice what they did (e.g., “You used a great skill right now; what did you notice you did?” or “That conversation went really well; why do you think that is?”).
+Having your child connect the behavior with the social and emotional skill will help them build awareness.

 Model the Skills

-Talking about mistakes and learning from them fosters a growth mindset.
+Talking about mistakes and learning from them cultivates a growth mindset.
 Having a growth mindset is important when supporting your child’s social and emotional development.
-Having a growth mindset means believing that skills and abilities can be learned.
+Having a growth mindset means believing that skills and abilities can be learned and improved continuously.
 Information and feedback are pathways to learning and not a reflection of a person’s value or worth.
 Actions then become experiments, and failure can be a pathway to learning.

-This means that as a parent, you don’t always have to do things right.
-Admitting mistakes and being willing to recognize and apologize for the impact our actions have on others are opportunities to grow important skills in our children.
-When we admit failure fast and are willing to apologize, our children are more likely to develop a growth mindset and develop their own social and emotional skills.
+This means that as a parent or someone in a parenting role, you don’t always have to do things right.
+Admitting mistakes and being willing to recognize and apologize for the impact your actions have on others are opportunities to grow important skills in your children.
+When you admit failure without delay and are willing to apologize, your children are more likely to develop a growth mindset and develop their own social and emotional skills.

-- “I am going to step back and take a minute to think this through.”
+- “I am going to step back and take a minute to think through this.”

 - “I can only imagine how upset you are right now, so I am just going to listen to you, so I hear you fully.”